 23andMe® can give adoptees a unique glimpse into their genetic legacy.
 In your DNA, we can find genetic traces of where your ancestors lived throughout history.
 The 23andMe Services report on your mitochondrial DNA as well as your autosomes and sex chromosomes.

-- DNA Relatives tool
+- DNA Relatives feature

 - Ancestry Composition report